wdolek/benchmarkator/src/Benchmarkator/Division/DivisibleByTwo.md

 ﻿## Divisible by two

 Should you use modulo?
-Should you use logical and?
+Should you use _logical and_?
 Is this gonna be JITted anyway?
 See [DivisibleByTwo.cs](./DivisibleByTwo.cs) for implementation details (shockinlgy nothing ... surprising).

 ``` ini